-Interaction of the resident as a member of the Sports Medicine team will allow exposure and experience with other health care professionals that includes physicians, athletic trainers, and physician assistants.
+Interaction of the resident as a member of the Sports Medicine team will allow exposure and experience with other health care professionals; including physicians, athletic trainers and physician assistants.

 Through a system of structured learning opportunities, the residency program will strive to prepare the physical therapist for the successful completion of their requirements to sit for and pass their board examinations as clinical specialists in Sports Physical Therapy (SCS) through the American Physical Therapy Association (APTA).

-Gundersen Sports Medicine is a regional based sports medicine practice that includes clinics in Onalaska, Wisconsin and Winona, Minnesota.
-The clinic is affiliated and utilizes the resources of Gundersen Health System, which serves as the Western Academic Campus of the University of Wisconsin Medical School and the University of Wisconsin – La Crosse (UW-L) program in Physical Therapy.
+Gundersen Sports Medicine is a regional based sports medicine practice that includes clinics in Onalaska, Wis. and Winona, Minn.
+The clinic is affiliated and utilizes the resources of Gundersen Health System, which serves as the Western Academic Campus of the University of Wisconsin Medical School and the University of Wisconsin–La Crosse program in Physical Therapy.